Jimmy Smith (cornerback)

-James Michael Smith (born July 26, 1988) is a former American football cornerback.
-He was drafted by the Ravens with the 27th pick in the 2011 NFL Draft.
-He played college football at the University of Colorado.
+James Michael Smith (born July 26, 1988) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was selected by the Baltimore Ravens with the 27th pick in the 2011 NFL draft.
+He played college football for the Colorado Buffaloes.

+Smith spent his entire 11 season career with the Ravens, winning Super Bowl XLVII during his second season with the team.
+A backup during his first two seasons, he became a starter for the team in 2013.
+He played with the Ravens until 2021.

 Early life

 Born in Fontana, California, Smith grew up in a single-floor home in Colton, California, which is about 60 miles east of Los Angeles.
 The neighborhood Smith lived in was notoriously bad.
 "It's a rough neighborhood," said Smith.
 "A lot of gangs.
 A lot of gang violence.
 A lot of people get shot and killed all the time."
 However, Smith was able to shrug this off and excel at football from an early age.

 Smith attended Colton High School in his hometown of Colton, CA, where he was a three-year letterman in football.
 He garnered honorable mention all-league accolades on defense as a sophomore starting at safety, when he had 45 tackles and four interceptions on the season-his first year playing football.
 As a junior, he was named first-team all-league and second-team all-county on defense.
 He recorded 30 catches for 600 yards and four touchdowns on offense, and at his cornerback spot, he tallied 57 tackles, a forced fumble, a fumble recovery, an interception and eight passes broken up.
 In his final year, he was first-team All-Southeastern Conference on both offense (wide receiver) and defense (cornerback).
 He was named first-team all-county and his team's most improved player.
 On offense, he had 53 receptions for 1,123 yards and 14 touchdowns, averaging 21.2 yards per catch, while defensively, he totaled 47 tackles, two forced fumbles, one fumble recovery, two interceptions and 15 pass deflections.
 He also averaged 36 yards on punt returns with one touchdown.
 Under coach Harold Strauss, his team went a combined 30–6 in his three years playing football: 9–3 as a senior, 10–2 as a junior and 11–1 as a sophomore; Colton advanced to the second round of the playoffs each year.
 Smith also lettered in basketball and track & field at Colton, earning a combined seven letters between the two.